ricardodelosrios/ATM-Transactions---Power-BI/README.md

     ## 3. Demographics Page
     - The "Demographics" page concentrates on demographic analysis related to transactions.
     - It includes charts and reports displaying the demographic distribution of users and its impact on ATM transactions.

+ # Conclusion
+  This Power BI project offers a comprehensive tool for analyzing ATM transactions data, providing valuable insights for informed decision-making within the Nigerian bank.
+For more details,     refer to the project files and explore the visualizations to gain a deeper understanding of transaction trends.

+  **Note**: The data for this analysis was sourced from [Wisabi Analytics](https://www.linkedin.com/company/wisabi-analytics/)